alexeyzab/twitter_images/README.md

 in your .bashrc, .bash_profile, .zshenv or whichever shell config you normally use.

-After that you'll need to specify a path to the folder you want to save your images to and specify the search terms.
+After that you can run the gem with `twitter_images` and follow the instructions on your screen.

+Please note that the Twitter API rate limit is 180 calls every 15 minutes.

 ## Development